Stanley Mouse and Alton Kelley

 Skeleton & Roses, 1966

 First printing, lithograph, Condition: Very Fine Plus

 Signed by Mouse (on video)

 Framed: 28 1/2" tall x 22 3/4" wide

 Here it is, undoubtedly the most famous poster from the Family Dog series, as well as the most recognized image ever used by the Grateful Dead.
-The central image is a drawing done by Edward Joseph Sullivan, a late 19th and early 20th century artist.
+The central image is a drawing done by Edmund Joseph Sullivan, a late 19th and early 20th century artist.
 Sullivan created this drawing to illustrate one of the quatrains of the Rubaiyat of Omar Khayyam.
 Mouse and Kelley added the color, as the original drawing was in black and white.
 The resulting poster has lived on through time and has increased in value at a dramatic pace.

 This iconic piece represents the holy grail of mainstream psychedelic rock posters.
 This particular poster was signed by Stanley Mouse in California and comes with a three-part video of Mouse selecting the pen, deciding on the spot and then signing this very poster for you.